Goemon Mononoke Sugoroku

 Goemon: Mononoke Sugoroku (ゴエモンもののけ, lit.
-"Goemon Sugoroku of Mononoke") is a video game for the Nintendo 64, released in 1999.
-The game is based on the Goemon series and despite the series' relative popularity in the west for the system, the game was released only in Japan.
+"Goemon Sugoroku of Mononoke") is a video game for the Nintendo 64, released by Konami in 1999.
+It is the third Ganbare Goemon game released for the Nintendo 64, and the only one of the three to not be released outside of Japan.

 The game is based on the Japanese board game Sugoroku, with added combat and card play elements.
-The game is populated with Konami's array of Ganbare Goemon characters including Goemon, Ebisumaru, Sasuke, Yae, and more.
-The game is played on pre-rendered boards that resemble previous locations in the Ganbare Goemon series.
+The game is played on pre-rendered boards that resemble previous locations in the Ganbare Goemon series, and features various series mainstays as playable characters, including Goemon, Ebisumaru, Sasuke, Yae, and others.

 The game features Yae's new outfit that would be used in subsequent titles.
 In addition, characters from Rakugakids were added as battlecards.